 Is IC design firm required to conform to IATF 16949?

 The IATF 16949 is the automotive manufacturing industry exclusive management system covering product design, development, production, installation, and service on site.
 That is, facilities with production and manufacturing lines.
 The IC design industry is not covered by IATF 16949 as it has no production line.
-However, contractors who support the industry for production and manufacturing are mandatory to be compliant with IATF 16949.
-The IC design firms are required to monitor the supply chain during mass production of product later.
+However, in order to meet the MAQMSR( minimum automotive quality management system requirements for sub-tier suppliers) , IC design houses are required to design and develop products according to the five core tools of AIAG (Automotive Industry Action Group).
+In addition, all the contractors of IC design houses who support the industry for production and manufacturing are mandatory to be compliant with IATF 16949 and the IC design houses are required to monitor the supply chain during mass production in the future.

 What certificates are required by IC design firms?